HarryBuxton7/HarryBuxton7/README.md

 - Build TypeScript and CSS Skills

-- Work on new full-stack project to build upon current knowledge
+- Work on new a full-stack project to build upon current knowledge

 Code sandbox: https://codesandbox.io/u/buxtonharry